 We visited the temple first thing with our tour group.
 We visited after lunch and it was pretty busy!
 It felt like all the tourists in Luxor were currently on the same itinerary as us.
 But don’t let that turn you off visiting, as this temple is very large.
 Allowing you to see all aspects of it within your own time and space.
 Throughout all the temples we visited in Egypt, we were able to see original paintings and colours used from the Egyptian times.

 By sunset we were visiting Luxor Temple.
 This beautiful temple has some great sections of carvings and original coloured stones and paintings.
 You can also find a catholic mural here which has been painted on top of some of the Egyptian paintings.
 What was beautiful about this temple, and a few others on our journey, was that it is lit up at night.
-Allowing you to see it from a night setting, imagining how it would of been with fires at light.
+Allowing you to see it from a night setting, imagining how it would have been with fires at light.

 Colossi Of Memnon